Use Winrar to extract. Archive contains the drivers for the KU5in1 card reader for windows 95/98/m3/2k/XP & Unix plus the BIO's update

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for KB51.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Avision Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 To find the newest driver, you may need to visit the Avision website.
 Most major device manufacturers update their drivers regularly.